lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 #.
 In the code text the instances must be ordered as follows:
      - If an instance has a type associated with it, then list them in this order: `boolean`, `integer`, `real`.
-     - Instances of lower dimensionality should come first, though grouping based on model specific similarities may be prioritized
+     - Instances of lower dimensionality should come first, e.g. scalar values before arrays, though grouping based on model specific similarities may be prioritized
-     - Parameters
-     - Interfaces: first inputs, then outputs, then ports), followed by any blocks/instances, (protected sections, make sure to protect correct blocks-they won’t be accessible in the plots); Parameters and interfaces (inputs, outputs) should be ordered each by type, boolean first, integer second, real third.
-   Any vector parameters should be listed after the
+     - Instances should be ordered as: parameters, interfaces: first inputs, then outputs, then ports, followed by any blocks/instances
+     - Protected instances are below all the unprotected instances and follow the same instance ordering rules.

+#.
+Each block must have a ``defaultComponentName`` annotation and a ``%name`` at icon layer

+#.
+To aid readability, the formatting of the Modelica source code file must be consistent with other
+   implemented blocks, e.g., use two spaces for indentation (no tabulators), assign each parameter value on a new line.
+It is recommended to add an empty line between instances.
+   See for example
+   `G36_PR1.AHUs.SingleZone.VAV.SetPoints.ExhaustDamper <https://github.com/lbl-srg/modelica-buildings/blob/94d5919dbe1b2f2e317e7b69800f3b3ad07be930/Buildings/Controls/OBC/ASHRAE/G36_PR1/AHUs/SingleZone/VAV/SetPoints/ExhaustDamper.mo>`_.

+#.
+For parameters, where generally valid values can be provided, provide them
+   as default values.

+#.
+Note that the protected instances are not accessible with the plots used in the validation tests.

 #.
 Add comments to all the instances such as parameters, interfaces, blocks.
 The comments should be short and concise.
 The comments
    should not contain redundant information and hard coded parameters.
 If the functionality of an instance is obvious the developer may use